 Augmented reality can be a great ally for the integration of the disabled in real life which makes them less dependent beings.
 For example with the LookTel application.

 The development of telecare increases the patient’s quality of life and its control.

 Sometimes explaining to a child what kind of illness he has, its consequences, and his new life habits are complicated.
 Augmented reality can help us create a partner who through the game helps the patient to better assimilate the information.

 Getting a chronic or long-term patient to follow the indicated treatment is not as easy as it seems.
 To carry out adequate adherence, augmented reality can help motivate the patient at times of possible abandonment.

-Appstudio has always thrived to create and help in such products which are the future of mankind.
+Zazz has always thrived to create and help in such products which are the future of mankind.
 Our projects and apps are well praised in the tech industry and events like CES and others.
-If you belong to the Health industry or just want to improve or innovate medicine approach, Appstudio can help you.
+If you belong to the Health industry or just want to improve or innovate medicine approach, Zazz can help you.
 Feel free to contact us and share your plans and ideas with us.
 Together we can bring a change!